TimofeyLednev/sse351/README.md

 # nt351sse — SSE / SSE2 / MMX for Windows NT 3.51

+> This only works for Windows NT 3.51 SP5, it doesn't work on RTM, and I don't know anything about other service packs.
+But it's been tested and works on Service Pack 5.

 A kernel driver that enables **SSE, SSE2 and MMX** on **Windows NT 3.51**, an OS that shipped before those instruction sets existed and never enables `CR4.OSFXSR` on its own.
 The driver sets `CR4.OSFXSR`, installs a `#NM` (vector 7) handler that gives every thread its own `XMM`/`MXCSR` state, and detours `SwapContext` so that state survives context switches.
 The result: NT 4-era software that assumes SSE — including Sun's **Java 6**, whose HotSpot JIT emits SSE/SSE2 — runs on 3.51.

 Confirmed on real NT 3.51 hardware: `ssetest.exe` reports SSE and SSE2 working, and a four-thread concurrency test shows per-thread XMM state preserved across context switches.
 With the driver unloaded, SSE instructions raise `#UD` (illegal instruction) — which is exactly the fault Java 6 hits without it.